JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 I've spent the past four years talking to just about every anker, trader, and regulator I know about blockchsin.
 Following the prior logic, institutional adoption of actual trading on a self-custody basis requires gargantuan insurance products when using bootstrapped smart contracts which we very clearly see pose hazard per your work.
 Could trading be the msot important aspect of a financial system which we are presently left to master?[^imps]

 [^imps]: _See_ ongoing fund clarity work both internal and opened on Syndicate GitHub repos in re note 9 in PREV.
 We respectifully submit to the network that you do not get a "second first impression" with regulators, especially given the tacit but not ocntextual background of Jed.
 Are the relatively modest prodits a select few developers present enjoy by arbitraging Soroban AMMs worth giving them a bone to pick with us, _ad infinitum_? 🏛️

+{{ interop

+For example, would not specialized financial instruments compose the uptmost confidence in the liquitiy pool transfer mechanism at a protocol level, allowing new institutional applications?

+}}

 Everyone generally wants to move fast when it comes to klaunching into a sustainable business state&mdash;completely understandabe.[^easya] But might it be prudent to [slow down](https://www.blocktransfer.com/about/values) and build something longstanding to serve generations of users to come?
 At this Merridina, Tomer positted that:[^bug-20]